polarsoftware/polar-name-explorer-sdk/README.md

 Console.WriteLine(parseName.LastName);//"Armstrong"
 Console.WriteLine(parseName.GenderData.Gender);//"f"
 ```

+## Troubleshooting
+### Exception handling

+**Polar Name Explorer .NET Core Component**
+A exception is triggered when an operation specific to Polar Name Explorer has encountered an issue.
+The exception includes some contextual information to assist in understanding the context of the error and its relative severity.

 ## Getting Help
 Please use these community resources for getting help.
 We use the [GitHub issues][sdk-issues] for tracking bugs and feature requests.